-- 65. (1) When the Municipality considers an application, it must have regard to the following: - (a) the application submitted in terms of this By-law; - (b) the procedure followed in processing the application; - (c) the desirability of the proposed utilisation of land any guidelines issued by the Provincial Minister regarding the desirability of proposed land uses; - (d) the comments in response to the notice of the application, including comments received from organs of state, municipal departments and the Provincial Minister in terms of section 45 of the Land Use Planning Act; - (e) the response by the applicant, if any, to the comments referred to in paragraph (d); - (f) investigations carried out in terms of other laws that are relevant to the consideration of the application;
+65. When the Municipality considers an application, it must have regard to the following:

+- (a) the application submitted in terms of this By-law; - (b) the procedure followed in processing the application; - (c) the desirability of the proposed utilisation of land and any guidelines issued by the Provincial Minister regarding the desirability of proposed land uses; - (d) the comments in response to the notice of the application, including comments received from organs of state, municipal departments and the Provincial Minister in terms of section 45 of the Land Use Planning Act; - (e) the response by the applicant, if any, to the comments referred to in paragraph (d); - (f) investigations carried out in terms of other laws that are relevant to the consideration of the application; - (g) a written assessment by a registered planner appointed by the Municipality in respect of an application for- - (i) a rezoning; - (ii) a subdivision of more than 20 cadastral units; - (iii) a removal, suspension or amendment of a restrictive condition if it relates to a change of land use; - (iv) an amendment, deletion or imposition of additional conditions in respect of an existing use right; - (v) an approval of an overlay zone contemplated in the zoning scheme; - (vi) a phasing, amendment or cancellation of a subdivision plan or part thereof; - (vii) a closure of a public place or part thereof; - (h) the impact of the proposed land development on municipal engineering services; - (i) the integrated development plan, including the municipal spatial development framework; - (j) the integrated development plan of the district municipality, including its spatial development framework, where applicable; - (k) the applicable local spatial development frameworks adopted by the Municipality; - (l) the applicable structure plans; - (m) the applicable policies of the Municipality that guide decisionmaking; - (n) the provincial spatial development framework;

-- (g) a registered planner's written assessment in respect of an application for- - (i) a rezoning; - (ii) a subdivision of more than 20 cadastral units; - (iii) a removal, suspension or amendment of a restrictive condition if it relates to a change of land use; - (iv) an amendment, deletion or imposition of additional conditions in respect of an existing use right; - (v) an approval of an overlay zone contemplated in the zoning scheme; - (vi) a phasing, amendment or cancellation of a subdivision plan or part thereof; - (vii) a determination of a zoning; - (viii) a closure of a public place or part thereof; - (h) the impact of the proposed land development on municipal engineering services; - (i) the integrated development plan, including the municipal spatial development framework; - (j) the integrated development plan and spatial development framework of the district municipality, where applicable; - (k) the applicable local spatial development frameworks adopted by the Municipality; - (l) the applicable structure plans; - (m) the applicable policies of the Municipality that guide decisionmaking; - (n) the provincial spatial development framework; - (o) where applicable, a regional spatial development framework contemplated in section 18 of the Spatial Planning and Land Use Management Act or provincial regional spatial development framework; - (p) the policies, principles and the planning and development norms and criteria set by the national and provincial government; - (q) the matters referred to in section 42 of the Spatial Planning and Land Use Management Act;
+- (o) where applicable, a regional spatial development framework contemplated in section 18 of the Spatial Planning and Land Use Management Act and provincial regional spatial development framework; - (p) the policies, principles and the planning and development norms and criteria set by the national and provincial government; - (q) the matters referred to in section 42 of the Spatial Planning and Land Use Management Act; - (r) the principles referred to in Chapter VI of the Land Use Planning Act; - (s) the applicable provisions of the zoning scheme; and - (t) any restrictive condition applicable to the land concerned.